quicwg/base-drafts/draft-ietf-quic-transport.md

 (PTO) interval as defined in {{QUIC-RECOVERY}}.

-Disposing of connection state prior to exiting the closing or draining state could cause delayed or reordered packets to generate an unnecessary stateless reset.
+Disposing of connection state prior to exiting the closing or draining state could cause could result in an generating unnecessary stateless reset in response to receiving a packet.
 Endpoints that have some alternative means to ensure that late-arriving packets do not induce a response, such as those that are able to close the UDP socket, MAY end these states earlier to allow for faster resource recovery.
 Servers that retain an open socket for accepting new connections SHOULD NOT end the closing or draining states early.

 Once the closing or draining state ends, an endpoint SHOULD discard all connection state.
 An endpoint MAY send a stateless reset in response